Selleban2209/Twitch_app/README.md

-## Application using various twitch API's i can get hold off
+## Application using various Twitch API's i can get hold off